dixonm25/Platform-game/MouseLookTutorial.md

 # Mouse Look Tutorial
 This tutorial shows how to look around with your mouse.
+Code was taken from -
 # 1. Create a new scene
 After creating a new scene, create an empty objeect called ``` Player ```.